elephantscale/spring-cloud-labs/08-build-an-api-gateway-using-spring-cloud-gateway-to-route-requests-to-microservices/08-lab.md

        - Spring Cloud Gateway
        - Spring Boot Actuator
    - Click **Generate** to download the project zip file.
-   - Extract the downloaded zip file into a folder named `ApiGateway`.
+   - Extract the zip file into a folder named `ApiGateway`.

 2. **Import the project into your IDE.**

 3. **Enable Gateway functionality in `ApiGatewayApplication`.**
-   - Open `ApiGatewayApplication.java` in the `src/main/java/com/microservices/apigateway` folder and ensure it contains:
+   - Open `ApiGatewayApplication.java` in `src/main/java/com/microservices/apigateway`:
      ```java
      package com.microservices.apigateway;